-1. Take your Roku remote and press the Star or Asterisk button.
+1. Turn on your Roku and press the Star or Asterisk button on its remote.

 2. From the menu, scroll to the Volume Mode option.

-3. Next, turn it off by Scrolling Right.
+3. Next, turn the volume mode off by scrolling Right.

 Audio Leveling is yet another audio adjustment that you can do on your Roku device with the help of its remote.

-1. When your TV is playing something, press the Star or Asterisk button on your remote.
+1. When your TV is playing something, press the Asterisk (*) button on your remote.

-2. With that, you get the Volume Settings menu on which you need to select the Audio Levelling option.
+2. With that, you get the Volume Settings menu, on which you need to select the Audio Leveling option.

 3. If you see that the Audio Leveling option is turned on, you need to turn it off.